- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 Depending on your current financial situation, it might be necessary to have a will, healthcare directives, living trust, power of attorney (POA), or other significant documents.

-Doing so will allow a trusted person to manage your affairs while you’re still capable to take over your business once you’ve passed on.
+Doing so will allow a trusted person to manage your affairs while you’re still capable of taking over your business once you’ve passed on.

 Establish A Power Of Attorney